 How is a vocational examiner used in a divorce case?

 When one spouse believes the other spouse should be employed or is underemployed, that spouse can seek the appointment of a vocational examiner under Family Code 4331.

 If appointed by a Court's order, the vocational examiner will then conduct a vocational examination of the spouse.
 A Court orders a vocational examination by an agreement that becomes a Court's order or after a contested hearing.

 The typical cost of a vocational examination ranges between $2500-$7500.
 We have seen situations where it has exceeded that amount.

 What is a real estate appraiser?

-A real estate appraiser is exactly what you think it is.
-It is an expert who is hired to appraise the value of real estate.
+A real estate appraiser is what you think it is.
+It is an expert to appraise the value of the real estate.
 That real estate can be residential or commercial.
 It can also be land.

 How is a real estate appraiser used in a divorce case?

 Typically, spouses will not want to sell real property but instead will want to agree on a buyout or offset of some kind.
 In such a situation, there may be a disagreement regarding the value of that real estate.
-An experienced, certified appraiser is used for that purpose.
+Spouses use an experienced, certified appraiser for that purpose.